ONS Time Use Study

 About the study

+Your data will be kept anonymous and secure.
 Measurement of what matters most to people is hard to keep up with and for that reason the survey is designed to capture life in detail.
-To reduce the time it takes you to complete the study, ONS are requesting information about just two of your days.
+However, to reduce the time it takes you to complete the study, ONS are requesting information about just two of your days.
+This type of study is called a “time-use study” and has been already carried out in the past.
+The March 2025 data collection will be looking at how things such as leisure time, childcare, work or time spent in retirement are changing, as well as how people spend their time compares to past studies.

 Update your contact details